 Perirhinal cortex sits between the ventral visual stream and the putative medial temporal lobe memory system; it also receives multimodal inputs (e.g. from somatosensory regions of the insula and multimodal regions such as cingulate and orbitofrontal cortex) and is therefore the first polymodal cortical area in the ventral visual processing stream (Murray & Bussey, 1999).
-As we mentioned, lesions of perirhinal cortex impair monkeys' performance on visual recognition memory tasks and visual associations.
+As we mentioned, lesions of perirhinal cortex impair monkeys' performance on visual recognition memory tasks (Baxter & Murray, 2001; Malkova et al., 2001) and visual associations (e.g. Goulet & Murray, 2001).
 Does it also contribute to visual perception?
 Buckley et al. (2001) provided evidence for such a role.
 They gave rhesus macaque monkeys 'odd-one-out' tasks of varying difficulty.
-None of these tasks required the subject to remember a stimulus, yet perirhinal lesions impaired discrimination (particularly when those discriminations were difficult).
+None of these tasks required the subject to remember a stimulus, yet perirhinal lesions impaired discrimination, particularly when those discriminations were difficult.